Marcoshenrich/kelpscape/README.md

 ```

-On each frame, any denizens in logic.recentlyDeadDenizens are removed from their species object, deleting them from memory.
-DeadDenizen.beforeIDieCB() clears up any unfinished business, such as removing setTimeouts and freeing trapped prey.
+On each frame, any denizens in `Logic.recentlyDeadDenizens` are removed from their species object, deleting them from memory. `DeadDenizen.beforeIDieCB()` clears up any unfinished business, such as removing `setTimeouts` and freeing trapped prey.

 Honestly, these four lines of code are probably what I'm proudest of in the whole project.
 It's so clean!